Welcome to the fraternity and sorority community at the University of Virginia!

 - Know the grade requirements for new and active members.

-Anyone with concerns about hazing and the well-being of our students is encouraged to contact the Office of the Dean of Students/Fraternity & Sorority Life directly at email@example.com or 434-924-7430.
-Additionally, you can call the hazing hotline at 434-924-HAZE(4293) or visit the new hazing website.
+Anyone with concerns about hazing and the well-being of our students is encouraged to contact the Office of the Dean of Students/Fraternity & Sorority Life directly at firstname.lastname@example.org or 434-924-7430.
+Additionally, you can call the hazing hotline at 434-924-HAZE(4293) or visit our hazing website.
 Reports of Hazing will be handled with discretion and expediency to ensure the well-being of our students.
 For more information about hazing, visit the Policies and Resources page of our web site.